Call for Proposals

 We also ask presenters to consider issues of accessibility as they develop their presentation.
 Useful information about accessible presentations can be found on the Composing Access site at https://u.osu.edu/composingaccess/.

 The 2023 International Writing Across the Curriculum conference organizers are pleased to announce the availability of registration scholarships to support scholars and practitioners, both national and international, who plan to attend the IWAC 2023 conference in Clemson, South Carolina, held on June 14-17, 2023, regardless of whether or not they will be presenting.
-More information, including an application, will be distributed in July 2022 with decisions being made in late fall 2022.
+Recipients were chosen and notified in November 2022.